-(2) Amounts in table reflect the contractually required principal and interest payments payable under the Credit Agreement, under which borrowings bear interest at a variable rate.
-For purposes of this table, the interest due under the Credit Agreement was calculated using an assumed interest rate of 9.5% per annum, which was the interest rate in effect as of December 31, 2020.
+Our contractual obligations include amounts payable as principal and interest payments under the Credit Agreement.
+As of December 31, 2021, our outstanding principal balance was \$35.0 million and is due in 2023.
+We estimate we will pay \$3.3 million in interest payments during 2022.
+Our estimate of payments is based on an assumed rate of 9.5%, which was the interest rate in effect at December 31, 2021.
 Because such interest rate is below the PIK interest threshold of 11.5%, we did not include PIK in our calculated payments.